-Megan is an economist specializing in land use, non-market valuation, and statistical models for policy analysis.
-Her research areas include recreation, ecosystem services, climate adaptation, and demographic and economic trends.
+Megan uses economic and demographic analysis to better understand the issues communities face, particularly related to land use, outdoor recreation, sustaining a diverse economy, and changing demographic and income trends.
 Megan holds a Ph.D. and Masters in Economics from the University of Colorado, and has a B.A. in Biology from Williams College.

 Chris has extensive communications and public policy experience on issues facing towns, cities, and counties across the country.
-In addition to being the Policy Director at Headwaters Economics, Chris also serves as the Deputy Mayor of Bozeman and previously worked as Press Secretary for several Members of the U.S. House of Representatives and for the U.S. House Foreign Affairs Committee.
+In addition to being the Policy Director at Headwaters Economics, Chris also serves as the elected Deputy Mayor of Bozeman.
+He previously worked as Press Secretary for several Members of the U.S. House of Representatives.
 Chris holds a B.A. from Dartmouth College and greatly enjoys the hiking, cross country skiing, and outdoor opportunities available in the northern Rockies.

 Janet has worked on natural resource issues with government agencies, tribes, universities, and nonprofits throughout the West and enjoys the challenge of navigating bureaucracies with patience and grace.
 She handles administration and staff support at Headwaters Economics.
 As a former reporter, grant writer, communications specialist, program director, and editor, she is adamant about equity, the environment, and dangling participles.
 Other interests include botany, indigenous rights, and adorable grandchildren.
 Janet holds a B.A. from Penn State University and a Master’s in Public Administration from Montana State University.